leo-editor/leo-editor/leo/doc/demo.md

 **demo.open_menu(menu_name)**

 Opens the menu whose name is given, ignoring case and any non-alpha characters in menu_name.
-This method shows all parent menus, so demo.open_menu('cursorback') suffices to show the "Cmds\:Cursor/Selection\:Cursor Back..." menu.
+This method shows all parent menus, so demo.open_menu('cursorback') suffices to show the `Cmds\:Cursor/Selection\:Cursor Back...` menu.

 **demo.dismiss_menubar()**

 Dismisses the menu opened with demo.open_menu.

-### Starting and stopping
+##Starting and ending

 **demo.setup(p)**